 Specific duties as an MI Systems Maintainer/Integrator include: maintaining, testing, and repairing communications equipment; maintaining and integrating MI computers and networks; assessing and extracting data from fixed, portable, and wireless storage/communication devices; and performing operational checks on MI aerial platforms, sensors, and systems.

 Some of the Skills You’ll Learn

-The ARNG offers an extensive collection of intelligence-related positions.
+More than any other branch of service, the Army National Guard offers a wide range of intelligence-related positions.
 Through your training, you will develop the skills and experience to enjoy a civilian career with companies that design and make electronic equipment and computers, and manage computer networks.
 With some additional study, you may be able to quality for the Electronics Technician Associate (ETA) certification.